-    A. Arrangements for payment are made with the Bursar's Office on registration day.
-You can pay your tuition fees with cash, check, or traveler's checks.
-Money can also be wired from an overseas bank, or families can pay online, with a credit card.
-(However, a convenience fee to use a credit card is charged.)
+A. Arrangements for payment are made with the Bursar's Office during orientation and on registration day.
+Most students will make their payments online via the Student Hub.
+You can also pay your tuition fees with cash, check, or traveler's checks at the Bursar's Office.
+Money can also be wired from overseas.
+Xavier will accept payment with a credit card; however, a convenience fee to use a credit card is charged.

 Q. Is there a payment plan?

 A. Yes.
-The Bursar's Office offers a 5 payment plan.
-Students pay 20% of the tuition in five separate payments by the deadlines.
+The Bursar's Office offers a payment plan.
+Students pay 25% of the tuition in 4 separate payments by the deadlines.
 (Fees such as insurance and parking permits must be paid with the first payment.)
 In practical terms, most ESL students arrive on campus when the second payment is due.
-These students therefore pay 40% of their tuition, plus their fees.
-They will then have 3 additional payments of 20% of their tuition.
+These students therefore pay 50% of their tuition, plus their fees.
+They will then have 2 additional payments of 25% of their tuition.